 You may have done your research and know exactly how you want a photographer to capture your day.
-Maybe you’re overwhelmed by all the styles of photography and the sheer number of photographers out there and need a little clarity on what sets a documentary wedding photographer apart from any other type of photographer.
-Maybe you’re pretty clued up but want to know if documentary photography will be right for you.
+Maybe you’re overwhelmed by all the styles of photography and the sheer number of photographers out there.
+Perhaps you need a little clarity on what sets a documentary wedding photographer apart from any other type of photographer.
+Maybe you’re pretty clued up but want to know if documentary photography will be right for you?

-If you haven’t done so already, take a look at my “Best of” posts, where for the past 8 years I have created an end of year round up to show my favourite images from the year.
+If you haven’t done so already, take a look at my “Best of” posts.
+For the past 8 years, I’ve created an end-of-year round-up to show my favourite images from the year.
 These will give you an idea of how and what I photograph at weddings.
 You can read thousands of wordy posts on what documentary wedding photography is, but words alone shouldn’t influence your choice; you should connect with the images and think, “yes, I want our story to be told like this”.